WHAT OTHERS ARE SAYING

 Meghan’s penchant for design began at a very early age.
 Born on the East Coast, but raised in Texas, the mixture of casual southern charm with East Coast classicism continues to influence her design philosophy.
 After studying art and design at Providence College and FIT, Meghan worked in London, New York, Boston and Dallas where she gained valuable experience in space planning, color theory, furniture design, lighting, and visual merchandising for industry giants like Burberry, Conde Nast, and Crate & Barrel.

-Meghan's work has been featured in the Wall Street Journal, Small Spaces Big Ideas, Houzz, and Apartment Therapy as well as numerous blogs.
+Meghan's work has been featured in the Wall Street Journal, Houzz, Boston Globe Magazine, HGTV Magazine and Apartment Therapy as well as numerous blogs.

 Meghan currently lives with her children, Liam and Cora, and her husband, Dave, in Arlington.